dhruvpar09/DhruvP_BlueStampPortfolio/index.md

 |:--:|:--:|:--:|:--:|
 | Dhruv P | Stratford Preparatory Blackford | Robotics and Computer Science | Incoming Junior

-**Replace the BlueStamp logo below with an image of yourself and your completed project.
+**Replace the BlueStamp logo below with an image of yourself and your completed project. (note to self: this image is a placeholder for now.)
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](SunFounderArduinoSelfDrivingCarImage.png)